- 5 June 2013

 Radio CCIB+ - operated by Burundi Chamber of Commerce

 Radio Culture - partly funded by health ministry

 Radio Isanganiro - private

-Agence Burundaise de Presse (ABP) - government controlled
+Agence Burundaise de Presse (ABP) state news agency

 Net Press - privately owned